pymc-devs/pytensor/doc/tutorial/examples.rst

 Computing More than one Thing at the Same Time
 ==============================================

-Pytensor supports functions with multiple outputs.
+PyTensor supports functions with multiple outputs.
 For example, we can compute the :ref:`element-wise <libdoc_tensor_elemwise>` difference, absolute difference, and squared difference between two matrices ``a`` and ``b`` at the same time: